 Insurance at UC Merced

-Insurance cards can be printed by following the procedures listed here.
+Students signed up through UC SHIP can print their insurance cards using by the following procedures listed here.
 Please note that the university no longer mails insurance cards, and so this will have to be done online through the insurance providers.

 Flu Shot Clinics